postrequest/link/README.md

 - `cargo run` if you are eager to run it **right now**
 - `cargo build --release` to build the link server executable

-For more information checkout [Installation and Usage](https://github.com/postrequest/link/wiki/Installation-and-Usage).
+For more information check out [Installation and Usage](https://github.com/postrequest/link/wiki/Installation-and-Usage).

 ## Acknowledgments